JanDostal/spsse-web-image-gallery/README.md

 ## Development info

-- App was being developed starting from march 2021 to june 2021
+- App was being developed starting from march 2021 to may 2021
 - App was uploaded from school repository to this repository in may 2022, which was at the end of last year in middle school
 - Revision happened in august 2023, which starts from commit [b7d0a7c](https://github.com/JanDostal/spsse-web-image-gallery/commit/b7d0a7cd748406e88fedb4b79ed37652469567a1)